Zalgazor/Zalgazor/README.md

 <img src = "https://img.itch.zone/aW1nLzEyNTMyMzMxLmpwZw==/original/3mDSHN.jpg" alt="Osiris" width=250 height=250 style="margin-right:30px">
 </a>

-A 2D Puzzle-Plattformer with an Egipthian thematic, where you create portals to cross a dungeon.
+A 2D puzzle platformer with an Egypthian thematic, where you create portals to cross a dungeon.
 Developed in Unity.

 #### Siestalipsis
 ---